-Unassigned Fund Balance - This classification is the residual fund balance for the General Fund.
+Unassigned Fund Balance - This classification is the residual fund balance for the General Fund which is the only fund that reports a positive unassigned fund balance amount.
 This classification represents fund balance that has not been assigned to another fund and that has not been restricted, committed, or assigned to specific purposes within the General Fund.